Beinecke Scholarship Program

 - Evidence of need-based financial aid during undergraduate studies.
 The primary evidence of this is a student’s history of receiving need-based institutional, state, or federal grants-in-aid.
 However, any student who has received any amount of need-based financial aid during their undergraduate years is eligible to be nominated.
 If you are not currently receiving need-based aid due to receipt of a merit award or tuition exchange, you must provide a statement from a financial-aid officer indicating how much need-based aid you would receive if you were not receiving support from the non-need-based source.

-Submit the following materials to the Center for Research and Fellowships by the University endorsement deadline:
+Submit the following materials to the Center for Research and Fellowships via this Google form by the University endorsement deadline: February 2, 2024 at 12 PM (NOON – NOT MIDNIGHT)

 - A completed Application Form.